internetguru/laravel-user/README.md

-# Internet Guru Laravel Socialite
+# Internet Guru Laravel Auth

-Internet Guru Laravel Socialite is a library that provides seamless integration with various social authentication providers.
+Internet Guru Laravel Auth is a library that provides seamless integration with various social authentication providers.
 It stores the user's social identity in the database and allows the user to link multiple social identities to a single account.
 It also provides temporary login link to the user's email address.

 ## Features and terminology